Royal Rumble (2022): Preliminary matches

-The pay-per-view opened with Roman Reigns defending the Universal Championship against Seth "Freakin" Rollins, with The Usos (Jey Uso and Jimmy Uso) barred from ringside.
+The PLE opened with Roman Reigns defending the Universal Championship against Seth "Freakin" Rollins, with The Usos (Jey Uso and Jimmy Uso) barred from ringside.
 Reigns entered first, followed by Rollins, who came out to The Shield's former entrance theme and gear and walking in through the crowd to taunt Reigns.
 Rollins drove Reigns through the announce table with a Powerbomb.
 Rollins followed up with a Frog Splash on Reigns for a nearfall.
 Rollins attempted a Phoenix Splash, but Reigns moved out of the way.
 Rollins intercepted a Spear attempt and followed up with a Buckle Bomb and The Stomp on Reigns for a nearfall.
 Rollins attempted a second Stomp, but Reigns turned him inside out with a clothesline.
 Reigns performed a Powerbomb on Rollins for a nearfall.
 Rollins applied a triangle choke, only for Reigns to counter into another Powerbomb.
 Outside the ring, Reigns sent Rollins into the timekeeper's area and into the steel ring steps.
 Reigns followed up with a Superman Punch on Rollins for a nearfall.
 Reigns then performed a Spear on Rollins outside the ring and looked to do so again back inside, but Rollins countered the move into a Pedigree on Reigns for a nearfall.
 In the closing moments, Reigns performed a second Spear on Rollins, who offered a fist bump to Reigns.
 Reigns then applied the guillotine choke on Rollins, who grabbed the rope to void the submission; however, Reigns refused to release Rollins and was disqualified.
 Rollins won the match but Reigns retained the title, as they do not change hands by disqualification unless stipulated.
-Following the match, Reigns viciously assaulted Rollins with a steel chair.
+Following the match, Reigns viciously assaulted Rollins with a steel chair (as deliberate revenge for Rollins betraying Reigns in the same way that caused the Shield's breakup 8 years prior).